shalini-ds/Shalini-ds/README.md

 <h2 align="center"><img src="https://github.com/shalini-ds/Shalini-ds/blob/Shalini/image/Pink%20And%20Green%20Motivation%20Quote%20LinkedIn%20Banner.gif"></h2>

+- 💬 Ask me about

 <h2> About me</h2>

 Data Science is my passion, To learn new skills when it comes to the area of Data Science with Industry and where use in Day- Day Life.

 My greatest strength is to connect more people and learn new skills, I want to do many things to myself and my career to sit in the top position of Career.

+- 🤔 I’m looking for

 • Lervaage Linkedin to Connect with professionals in their field